erikdesjardins/zip-webpack-plugin/README.md

       // the file extension to use instead of 'zip'
       extension: 'ext',

-      // OPTIONAL: defaults an empty string
+      // OPTIONAL: defaults to the empty string
       // the prefix for the files included in the zip file
       pathPrefix: 'relative/path',

+      // OPTIONAL: defaults to the identity function
+      // a function mapping asset paths to new paths
+      pathMapper: function(assetPath) {
+        // put all pngs in an `images` subdir if (assetPath.endsWith('.png'))
+          return path.join(path.dirname(assetPath), 'images', path.basename(assetPath));
+        return assetPath;
+      },

       // OPTIONAL: defaults to including everything
       // can be a string, a RegExp, or an array of strings and RegExps